craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 ###### 2 AP
 'You provide assistance to an ally, increasing their chances of success.'

 Target a willing creature within 5ft of you.
-You provide them with the 'Aided' [[Emboldenment]] as you move to assist them on their next action.
+You provide them with the 'Aided' [[Emboldenment]] as you assist them on their next action.

 ## Interact
 ###### 1 AP